 As you are studying, perform periodic self evaluations of where you are at with the material.

 - Skim through the condensed bio notes for about 10 minutes and write a list of those areas that you feel weak in.
 This will help ensure you don’t only study what you’re comfortable with, or spend too much focused time on niche subjects that are lower yield.

 - Make a list of common topics that you have personally seen come up on practice exams and in practice questions.
 Compare with the list above and prioritize your time studying those topics that overlap.

 - Keep a separate list of topics you want to spend more time reviewing.
 Note down the page and the subject – this will make it easier to flip back to topics you want to review when you have the time.

-- The condensed bio notes – This is a condensed, high-yield version of the Bio Academy that covers the most frequently OAT-tested items.
+- Bootcamp High-Yield Bio Notes – This is a condensed, high-yield version of the Bio Academy that covers the most frequently DAT-tested items.

-- The Biology Academy – Our OAT specific online biology textbook.
+- Bootcamp Biology Academy – Our DAT specific online biology textbook.
 If you have lots of time to study, work as much as you can out of Biology Academy; it goes into more depth and covers more topics than the condensed bio notes.

-- The Expert Educators – we have lots of experience helping people prepare for the OAT.
+- The Expert Educators – we have lots of experience helping people prepare for the DAT.
 If you need some help, ask us!